nidhir1/snowflake/introduction-to-cloud-platforms.md

 1. **Infrastructure as a Service (IaaS)**: Provides virtualized computing resources over the internet.
 Examples include Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP).
 2. **Platform as a Service (PaaS)**: Provides a platform allowing customers to develop, run, and manage applications without worrying about the underlying infrastructure.
 Examples include Google App Engine, Microsoft Azure App Service, and AWS Elastic Beanstalk.
 3. **Software as a Service (SaaS)**: Delivers software applications over the internet, on a subscription basis.
-Examples include Google Workspace (formerly G Suite), Microsoft Office 365,Salesforce and Snowflakes.
+Examples include Google Workspace (formerly G Suite), Microsoft Office 365, and Salesforce.

 ## How Do Cloud Platforms Work?